EEO/EEOC Hearing Attorneys for Federal Employees

 Our federal employment law team is well versed in the substantive laws protecting federal employees from discrimination, including:

 - Title VII — which prohibits federal agencies from discriminating against federal employees on the basis of race, color, religion, sex, sexual harassment, national origin, and retaliation/reprisal for participation in protected activity

 - The Rehabilitation Act — which prohibits federal agencies from discriminating against federal employees on the basis of disability

 - The Equal Pay Act — which requires federal agencies to pay male and female federal employees the same for the same work

 - The Age Discrimination in Employment Act (ADEA) — which prohibits federal agencies from discriminating against federal employees on the basis of age

-The repercussions of discrimination can have a significantly negative impact on an individual’s life and ability to function in the work environment.
+The repercussions of discrimination and harassment can have a significantly negative impact on an individual’s life and ability to function in the work environment.
 The attorneys at The Federal Practice Group can assist you in obtaining the relief you need and are owed as a result of your federal agency’s violation of an anti-discrimination statute, which may, depending on your particular claim, include:

 - Corrective actions, such as reversal of disciplinary records and removal of any evidence from your Official Personnel File

 - Equitable relief, such as a reassignment or change in duties